 On a regional level the Town falls within the South Florida Water Management District (SFWMD) and within the SFWMD's Lower East Coast (LEC) Planning Area.
-The 2005-2006 Lower East Coast Water Supply Plan Update (2005-2006 LEC Plan Update), approved by the SFWMD on February 15, 2007, is one of four, long-term comprehensive regional water supply plan updates the District has developed for its planning areas.
-Previous water supply plans for the Lower East Coast (LEC) Planning Area include the 1998 Interim Plan for Lower East Coast Regional Water Supply, which provided recommendations to improve water resource management and benefit water users until the long-term regional water supply plan was completed, and the 2000 Lower East Coast Regional Water Supply Plan (2000 LEC Plan), which was completed in May 2000.
-The planning horizon for the 2000 LEC Plan was 2020; the planning horizon for the 2005-2006 LEC Plan Update is 2025.
+The Lower East Coast Water Supply Plan Update 2013, is one of four, long-term comprehensive regional water supply plan updates the District has developed for its planning areas.

 As the state agency responsible for water supply in the region, including the Lower East Coast planning area, the SFWMD plays a vital role in resource protection.
-As a component of the District's Consumptive Use Permitting Program, the Regional Water Availability Rule was also adopted by the SFWMD Governing Board on February 15, 2007.
-This rule mandates the development of alternative water supplies, and increasing conservation and reuse to reduce the reliance on the regional system for future water supply needs.
+As a component of the District's Consumptive Use Permitting Program, the Regional Water Availability Rule mandates the development of alternative water supplies, and increasing conservation and reuse to reduce the reliance on the regional system for future water supply needs.
 The Town of Surfside is working with WASD's Water Use Efficiency Section to identify the water conservation best management practices (BMPs) applicable to the Town to develop the Town's Water Conservation Plan as required by Miami-Dade County Ordinance 06-177.